HzFu/EyeQ/README.md

 If you use this dataset and code, please cite the following papers:

-[1] Huazhu Fu, Boyang Wang, Jianbing Shen, Shanshan Cui, Yanwu Xu, Jiang Liu, Ling Shao, "Evaluation of Retinal Image Quality Assessment Networks in Different Color-spaces", in MICCAI, 2019. [[PDF]](https://arxiv.org/abs/1907.05345) **Note:** The corrected scores of MCF-Net are: Accuracy = 0.8800; Precision = 0.8651; Sensitivity = 0.8574; F1 = 0.8606.
+[1] Huazhu Fu, Boyang Wang, Jianbing Shen, Shanshan Cui, Yanwu Xu, Jiang Liu, Ling Shao, "Evaluation of Retinal Image Quality Assessment Networks in Different Color-spaces", in MICCAI, 2019. [[PDF]](https://arxiv.org/abs/1907.05345) **Note:** The corrected accuracy score of MCF-Net is 0.8800.